-These trainings include courses that are either state-sponsored or federal-sponsored (non-DHS/FEMA), coordinated and approved by the SAA or their designated TPOC, and fall within the FEMA mission scope to prepare SLTT personnel to prevent, protect against, mitigate, respond to, and recover from acts of terrorism or catastrophic events.
+These trainings include courses that are either state-sponsored or federal-sponsored (non-DHS/FEMA), coordinated and approved by the SAA or their designated TPOC, and fall within the FEMA mission scope to prepare SLTT personnel to prevent, protect against, mitigate, and respond to acts of terrorism or catastrophic events.

-- State Sponsored Courses.
-These courses are developed for and/or delivered by institutions or organizations other than federal entities or FEMA and are sponsored by the SAA or their designated TPOC. - Joint Training and Exercises with the Public and Private Sectors.
-These courses are sponsored and coordinated by private sector entities to enhance public-private partnerships for training personnel to prevent, protect against, mitigate, respond to, and recover from acts of terrorism or catastrophic events.
+State Sponsored Courses.
+These courses are developed for and/or delivered by institutions or organizations other than federal entities or FEMA and are sponsored by the SAA or their designated TPOC.

+Joint Training and Exercises with the Public and Private Sectors.
+These courses are sponsored and coordinated by private sector entities to enhance public-private partnerships for training personnel to prevent, protect against, mitigate, and respond to acts of terrorism or catastrophic events.
 In addition, states, territories, tribes, and high-risk urban areas are encouraged to incorporate the private sector in government- sponsored training and exercises.

-Additional information on both FEMA provided training and other federal and state training can be found at http://www.firstrespondertraining.gov.
+Additional information on both FEMA provided training and other federal and state training can be found at National Training and Education Division (NTED) (firstrespondertraining.gov).